 Typical road widths are provided in the District Plan.
 Preservation or capitalisation of some natural feature of a landscape or existing specimen tree(s) may dictate an irregular shaped road width .
-Certain carriageway and berm geometrics, utility services and stormwater swales, may require that the road width be increased, but usually just locally.Refer to https://www.colabsolutions.govt.nz/wp-content/uploads/2023/06/D3.1-SERIES-TERMINOLOGY-Urban-Road-Widths.pdf
+Certain carriageway and berm geometrics, utility services and stormwater swales, may require that the road width be increased to accommodate features that are not included in the District Plan.
+As an example, stormwater treatment devices that are located within the road reserve will require the reserve width to be increased over and above what is shown in the District Plan, and are not inclusive.
+This is to ensure that the cross section is not compromised and that utilities/carparking remain as shown (see 3.3.2.8) Early engagement with Council is advised to discuss specific features that are being proposed.
+Options have been developed if the District Plan requirements don’t match the site.
+Refer to drawings Urban Road Widths

-Road reserve
+.
+Rural Road Widths.pdf

-In some circumstances an increased overall road reserve may be necessary for utilities provision or increased amenity, stormwater treatment and drainage, landscape or urban design element.
-In other circumstances, reserve widths may be reduced if development is only on one side of the road, or the road is only one way.
+Rural road boundaries

 All rural road reserve boundaries must be fenced.
 Livestock fencing requirements are contained in Clause 7.3.12.2 Livestock fencing on page 342.

-Movement lanes

-One movement lane in each direction is typical but the requirements vary according to the nature and function of the road.
-Refer to the District Plan.

-Parking, passing and loading
+Parking and loading

-Allowance for parking, passing and loading activities must be provided in accordance with the District Plan, and section 3.3.6 of NZS 4404.
+Allowance for on road parking, and loading activities must be provided in accordance with the District Plan, Council Parking Plan.
+The National Policy Statement on Urban Development states that council can’t require off street parking.
+The intent is to discourage reliance on cars and this is supported, however there are situations where carparking may be required.
+Also refer to drawing Parking Spaces

 Cycle facilities

-Cycle facilities must be provided in accordance with the requirements set out in the District Plan and/or cycle/biking plan and must be marked in accordance with the ‘Traffic Control Devices Manual’ and the drawings contained in this RITS.
+Cycle facilities must be provided in accordance with the requirements set out in the District Plan and/or cycle/biking plan/strategy and must be marked in accordance with the ‘Traffic Control Devices Manual’ and the drawings contained in this RITS.
+Early engagement with Council is encouraged to identify cycle routes.
+The gradients of cycle paths must be such that it encourages ongoing use.
+Refer to the Auckland Transport’s ‘Engineering Design Code - Cycling Infrastructure’ version 1 – Table 10 gradients.

 Shoulder widths

 Shoulder widths on rural roads need to be assessed for each project, based on the speed environment of the area, terrain and activities.
-For high-speed environments where high non-motorised use is expected, shoulder widths may need to be increased to optimise overall road safety. https://www.colabsolutions.govt.nz/wp-content/uploads/2023/06/APPENDIX-3A-links.pdf Refer to the District Plan . advise early engagement with Council
+For high-speed environments where high non-motorised use is expected, shoulder widths may need to be increased to optimise overall road safety.
+Refer to the District Plan links at APPENDIX 3A links and the RITS drawings in 3.3.2.7.
+Early engagement with Council is encouraged.

 Formation width

 Formation width must be sufficient to contain the functions described in Clause 3.3.2.8 Road reserve on page 98.
 Where topography dictates, the formation width should extend beyond the carriageway edge by 500mm, with batters providing a smooth and safe transition to the adjacent building lot grades.
-Refer to https://www.colabsolutions.govt.nz/wp-content/uploads/2023/06/D3.1-SERIES-TERMINOLOGY-Urban-Road-Widths.pdf Transportation drawing: Pedestrian belisha and warning globe details
+Refer to drawing Urban Road Widths.
+Transportation if there are no appropriate District Plan drawings.

 Structures

-Where structures retaining private lots are required, these must be fully located on the lot, not within the road reserve.
+Where structures retaining private lots are required, these must be fully located on the lot, not within the road reserve and will remain privately owned and maintained.

 Visibility

 The driver sight distance requirements relate to the road classification function and vehicle speeds.
-Refer to NZTA RTS 6.
+Accessway visibility and location requirements is contained in the District Plan, but if it is not then refer to NZTA RTS 6.
 Visibility splays and envelopes may require the road boundary to be set back (refer to Transportation drawing: Cross section details typical berms